vikas6050/woop/wp-content/plugins/easy-wp-smtp/readme.txt

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-outlook-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Microsoft 365 / Outlook documentation</a> for more details.

+#### SendGrid

+Easy WP SMTP uses SendGrid's API to send your WordPress emails.
+If you have an SendGrid account, all you'll need is the API key to connect your account with our plugin.

+They offer a free account, so you can test it's reliabitlity.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendgrid-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SendGrid documentation</a> for more details.

-#### Sendinblue
+#### Brevo (formerly Sendinblue)

-Our plugin offers native integration with Sendinblue.
+Our plugin offers native integration with Brevo (formerly Sendinblue).
 All you have to do is open a Sendinblue account and copy the API key.

 They offer a free account with 300 emails per day.